phdata/pipeforge/README.md

 Pipeforge uses JDBC metadata to build the tables.yml file used with Pipewrench.

 ## CLI Arguments
-- -s | --database-configuration: Path to source database configuration file
+- `-s | --database-configuration`: Path to source database configuration file
-- -p | --database-password: Source database user password
+- `-p | --database-password`: Source database user password
-- -m | --table-metadata: Yaml file containing additional metadata that should be applied to each table
+- `-m | --table-metadata`: Yaml file containing additional metadata that should be applied to each table
-- -o | --output-path: Output path where the tables.yml file should be written
+- `-o | --output-path`: Output path where the tables.yml file should be written
-- -c | --skip-whitelist-check: Optional.
+- `-c | --skip-whitelist-check`: Optional.
 Pipeforge checks table names by default to make sure they exist in the source schema.
 Use the -c option to skip the check.

 ### Source Database Configuration File
 ```hocon